The times, they are a-changing!

 Also, implement data validation checks and security measures, including encryption, access controls, and regular audits to protect clients from data breaches and other non-compliance risks.

-10. Training & Release Support
+10. Training & Support

 What’s involved:

-- Providing dedicated app and software platform training
+- Providing dedicated app and software platform training and other resources

 - Monitoring and tracking usage and optimizing solutions